BeipDev/BeipMU/Documentation/GMCP.md

 # GMCP Packages

+On connect, if the server sends the telnet 'WILL GMCP' BeipMU will reply with these two GMCP messages:

+    Core.Hello {"client":"Beip", "version":"build number"}
+    Core.Supports.Set [ "Beip.Stats 1", "Client.Media 1" ]

+# beip.stats

-beip.stats package lets you update stats in a stat window.
+This package lets you display and update stats in multiple stat windows.

 ```
 beip.stats